2. Numeric vectors#

 In other words, at least 95% of the time, we will be observing no more than four successes.

-Also, here are some pseudorandom realisations of \(C\) –
+Also, here are 30 pseudorandom realisations (simulations) of the random variable \(C\):

 ## [1] 1 3 2 4 4 0 2 4 2 2 4 2 3 2 0 4 1 0 1 4 4 3 2 6 2 3 2 2 1 1

 Within mathematical formulae and across assorted application areas, certain functions appear more frequently than others.
 Hence, for the sake of notational brevity and computational precision, many of them have been assigned special names.
-For instance, the following may be mentioned in the definitions related to some of the probability distributions listed above:
+For instance, the following functions are mentioned in the definitions related to a few probability distributions:

 gamma